nzuzo-newsnet/mysite/articles/Project Management/05-network-analysis.md

 ### Activity on Node for CPM
 Let us start with a basic example.
 Say you want to perform a Network analysis on the assembly of a toy car.
-This is how you would carry out the steps in a CPM Network analysis:
+This is how you would carry out the steps in a CPM[3] Network analysis:

 #### Step 1: Identify and Estimate task duration
 Here, we need to find *what* needs to happen and guess how long we think it would take.
 In my opinion, this skill can only really be developed well through experience.